Charles Gillam Sr.

-Charles Gillam Sr. (born 1945) is a self-taught woodcarver and mixed-media artist from New Orleans.
+Charles Gillam Sr. (born 1945) is an American self-taught woodcarver and mixed-media artist from New Orleans.
 He is the founder and director of the Algiers Folk Art Zone & Blues Museum in New Orleans.

 Biography

 Charles Gillam Sr. was born in 1945 in rural Louisiana, and raised in the Ninth Ward neighborhood of New Orleans.
 He learned to paint by watching street artists in the French Quarter where he shined shoes with his brother.
 He received his first commission from the House of Blues who hired him to create a wood bust of the notable blues musician Charley Patton, the "father of Delta Blues".
 Since that point onward, every House of Blues in the United States has one of his carvings.
 In 2000, Gillam, along with folk artist Dr. Charles Smith, founded the Algiers Folk Art Zone & Blues Museum.
 The Algiers Folk Art Zone & Blues Museum is a community-based art collective that features regional folk art and teaches the importance of recycling to children.
 Every November, the Museum hosts an annual Folk Art Festival which raises funds for self-taught artists and celebrates New Orleans food, music, and art.